benhodgson87/songkick-search-extension/README.md

 * **Actually write some unit tests!** (It *was* a hackday project)
 * Store state in Redux rather than component state
+* Show a Spotify web player for the artist
+* Get additional artist data, social links, etc. from MusicBrainz
-* Use SK oAuth so allow a user to login and track directly from the extension
+* Use Songkick oAuth to let a user track artists and mark event attendance from within the extension
-* Add additional artist stuff; Spotify player, etc.